Journey from Mystical Laos to Hidden Yunnan in China

 You visit the “Zhu Family Garden”, the magnificent former residence of the once wealthy and influential Family Zhu.

 Visit the recently renovated Confucius Temple „Wen Miao“.
 The "Wen Miao" of Jianshui is the third largest Confucius Temple in China and construction started around 1285.
-There is a small lake (“the sea of knowledge”) within the compound which, during the early summer months, is full of beautiful, blooming Lotus flowers.
+There is a small lake within the compound which, during the early summer months, is full of beautiful, blooming Lotus flowers.

 Continue to the traditional Zhuang-Village of Tuanshan with its unique and well-preserved architecture.
 On the way you also visit the "Twin Dragon Bridge", an ancient stone bridge from the Qing Dynasty.